-15 Writing Prompts for Manifesting with Mercury Retrograde
+15 Writing Prompts for Manifesting with Mercury Retrograde in 2026

 Mercury Retrograde is when Mercury seems to travel backward for a few weeks.
 Now, planets don’t really move backward — they only appear that way from our eyes on Earth.

 Mercury rules how we observe and interpret details from our environment and how we express them to others.
-It affects things like articulating, mediating, buying and selling, listening, contracts, and travels.
+It affects things like articulating, mediating, buying and selling, listening, contracts, and traveling.
 So when Mercury appears to stall out, these areas can also look lazy from the outside.

-I enjoy Mercury Retrograde season now because it gives me an opportunity to revisit my goals.
+I enjoy Mercury Retrograde season because it gives me an opportunity to revisit my goals.

 For writers and creative business owners, Mercury Retrograde is an opportunity to REview, REvise, and REevaluate their big dreams.